timeplus-io/docs/docs/proton.md

 ## Introduction

 Proton is a single binary unified for streaming and historical data processing engine.
-It helps developers, engineers, and data analysts solve complex real-time analytics use cases, and powers the [Timeplus](https://www.timeplus.com/) streaming analytics platform.
+It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus Cloud](https://www.timeplus.com/) streaming analytics platform.

-Proton builds on top of the popular open source [ClickHouse project](https://github.com/clickhouse/clickhouse) for its historical data, storage, computing functionality, and a portion of its query engine, delivering more mature online analytical processing (OLAP) capabilities and new development to unify the streaming and processing engines.
+Proton builds on top of the popular open source [ClickHouse project](https://github.com/clickhouse/clickhouse) for its historical data, storage, computing functionality.
+Proton's query engine unifies the streaming and OLAP data processing.

 Why use Proton?